SohZHong/stmy-telegram-bot/README.md

 3. The user clicks the button, which opens a DM with the bot via deep link (`t.me/{bot}?start=intro`)
 4. The bot sends the welcome message + intro guide and asks the user to type their introduction
 5. The introduction is validated (minimum length, no repeating characters, no blocked words, and optionally LLM validation if `OPENAI_API_KEY` is set)
 6. The bot asks if the user is an NS long-termer (yes/no).
-If they claim yes, admins are notified for verification
+If they claim yes, the bot asks for their Discord username/ID, then notifies admins with the Discord ID for verification against the [NS Discord](https://discord.gg/networkschool)
 7. If `OPENAI_API_KEY` is set, the bot rewrites the raw intro into a polished, structured welcome message.
 Otherwise, posts the user's original text
 8. The bot posts the introduction in the **Introduction topic** on their behalf, marks them as introduced, **unmutes** them, and deletes the welcome message from the Welcome topic
 9. The user can now post freely in all group topics